josecarneiro/ironhack-technical-interview/README.md

 // Function Expression: ES6+
 const sumES6 = (x, y) => x + y;
 ```

-#### Q: What is a closure?

-A **closure** encapsulates a portion of code.

-A *closure* is an inner function that has access to the outer (enclosing) function’s variables.

-The closure has access to three scope chains:

-- Access to its own scope (variables defined between its curly brackets).
-- Access to the outer function’s variables.
-- Access to the global variables.

 #### Q: What is a `Promise`?
 What is their advantage over callbacks?